Ask this six-word question to learn what makes your partner feel loved

 • Secure type: communicates flexibly and directly.

 “When you ask this question, you learn what helps your partner feel safe and recognized,” explains Nadkarni.
-She also recommends revisiting this conversation periodically, as priorities change over time—what was important at 30 may give way to different needs at 60.
+She also recommends revisiting this conversation periodically, because priorities change over time — what mattered at 30 may give way to different needs at 60.

 Even if you’ve been together for years, these conversations help maintain an emotional connection.
-By the way, physical contact is just as important as words.
-Research shows that can instantly reduce stress levels and provide partners with a sense of absolute security.
+Physical contact is just as important as words.
+Research shows that physical contact can instantly reduce stress levels and give partners a stronger sense of security.

 How to Avoid Awkwardness on a Date

-While Harvard seeks the keys to lasting relationships, researchers at Stanford University have focused on how to salvage a conversation when a couple’s views don’t align.
+While Harvard looks for keys to lasting relationships, researchers at Stanford University have studied how to salvage a conversation when a couple’s views don’t align.

-Instead of diving into a debate about politics or movie preferences, scientists suggest a magic phrase: “Can you tell me more about why you feel that way?”
+Instead of diving into a debate about politics or movie preferences, researchers suggest a simple prompt: “Can you tell me more about why you feel that way?”

-In experiments involving over 100 students, it was shown that simply feeling “heard” instantly reduces negativity.
-Even if you never agree with your opponent’s viewpoint, genuine interest in their arguments makes you appear more attractive and positive in their eyes.
+Experiments with more than 100 students showed that simply feeling “heard” reduces negativity.
+Even if you never agree with the other person’s viewpoint, genuine interest in their arguments makes you seem more attractive and positive in their eyes.

 Tip from HouseWife: Next time, instead of countering with an argument, try saying: “I’d be interested to hear more about what attracts you to this.”
-This shows interest in the person rather than a desire to prove your point.
+That shows interest in the person rather than a desire to win an argument.